Zoroastrianism in Armenia: Beliefs

 Aramazd was the chief and creator god in the Armenian version of Zoroastrianism.
 The deity and his name were derived from the deity Ahura Mazda after the Median conquest of Armenia in the 6th century BC.
 Aramazd was regarded as a generous god of fertility, rain, and abundance, as well as the father of the other gods, including Anahit, Mihr, and Nane.
 Like Ahura Mazda, Aramazd was seen as the father of the other gods, rarely with a wife, though sometimes husband to Anahit or Spandaramet.
 Aramazd was the Parthian form of Ahura Mazda.

 Legacy

+A structure in the medieval Bagratid city of Ani thought to be a Zoroastrian fire temple.

+Levon Zekiyan notes that "Christian Armenia kept a deal of its pre-Christian traditions somehow re-baptising them; most of those traditions derived from the Old Iranian world or were shared in common with it.
+Moreover, considerable part of the Armenian Christian religious terminology is Iranian by origin."
 The Zoroastrian fire festival, an equivalent of Chaharshanbe Suri, survives in Armenia in the Trndez festival surrounding the Feast of the Presentation of Jesus celebrated on February 13/14.
 The summer water festival Vardavar, adapted by the Armenian Church as the Feast of the Transfiguration, is also of Zoroastrian origin.
 It corresponds to the tīregān (or āb-rīzān) festival.

 The early medieval Paulician sect "may have included unconverted Armenian Zoroastrians."